-At 10am on Thursday 15 August 2019, I walked into the National Archives in Kew, London. to look for some missing journals.
+At 10am on Thursday 15 August 2019, I walked into The National Archives in Kew, London, to look for some missing journals.
 I didn’t find them.
 What I did find was the Beechey Papers, a collection of Franklin relics that were assumed to be lost.

-I was astonished to turn over the pages of an uncatalogued album and find scraps of journals, newspapers and other fragments of printed and hand-written materials.
-These are clearly marked as having been picked up where the crews of HMS Erebus and HMS Terror had spent the winter of 1845-1846.
+I was astonished to find scraps of journals, newspapers and other fragments of printed and hand-written materials that were clearly marked as having been picked up where the crews of HMS Erebus and HMS Terror had spent the winter of 1845-1846.

-William Penny, Robert Anstruther Goodsir, Horatio Austin, Erasmus Ommanney and others collected these relics on Beechey Island in August 1850, during a drama-filled Franklin search season.
+William Penny, Robert Anstruther Goodsir, Horatio Austin, Erasmus Ommanney and others collected these relics on Beechey Island and surrounding areas in August 1850, during a drama-filled Franklin search season.

 I thought these papers were lost.
 But here they were, sitting in ADM 7/190.
 They’d been there since John Barrow Junior pasted them into the book, probably in late 1851 or early 1852, after the Arctic Committee hearings were concluded.

 Now obviously Stuff Like This is not supposed to happen, particularly not to amateur researchers like me.

 So Logan Zachary and I spent days trying to work out if these were legit, and find out why nobody seemed to know they were in Kew.
 We pulled in some big brains from the Remembering the Franklin Expedition on Facebook, including Goodsir expert Allison Lane, and then I approached Russell Potter.